 May be counted toward a major or minor in Political Science.
 A study of United States' foreign policy in fact and theory, indicating America's constant involvement in world affairs since before the Revolution.
-(This course will satisfy the Political Science requirement for a standard educator license.).
+(This course will satisfy the Political Science requirement for a standard educator license.)
+[Crosslisted as: PLS 442.]